Current Lab Members

 Bioinformaticist

 My name is Matthew Blake and I was born and raised around Seattle, WA.
-I graduated with my Bachelors degree in Biology, and soon I will complete my master’s degree in Data Science with the hope of continuing a long-term career in bioinformatics.
+I graduated with my Bachelors degree in Biology and my master’s degree in Data Science, in the pursuit of continuing a long-term career in bioinformatics.
 My hobbies include museum hopping, hiking, volunteering, reading, and cooking.
 I look forward to working and growing alongside my colleagues at WashU and The DRIVES Project.

 David Brown, PhD